-You can also use the robots.txt file if you want Google or other search engines do not index some content on your website.
+You can also use the robots.txt file if you want Google or other search engines not to index some content on your website.
 Remember that robots.txt directives don’t prevent references to your URLs from other websites and your pages might be found and indexed from other places on the web.
-To completely stop URLs appearing in Google search results, use the robots.txt in combination with other URL blocking methods.
+To completely stop URLs from appearing in Google search results, use the robots.txt in combination with other URL blocking methods.

 Avoid using the robots.txt file for canonicalization purposes.

 1. "Google Search Central.
 SEO Starter Guide" <https://developers.google.com/search/docs/beginner/seo-starter-guide>

 2. “Keep a simple URL structure” Google: Search Console Help.
 2015.
 12 June 2015 <https://support.google.com/webmasters/answer/76329?hl=en>

 3. “Use canonical URLs” Google: Search Console Help.
 2015.
 14 June 2015 < https://support.google.com/webmasters/answer/139066?hl=en#2 >

 4. “HTTPS” Wikipedia: The Free Encyclopedia.
 14 June 2015.
 14 June 2015 < https://en.wikipedia.org/wiki/HTTPS >